CumulusNetworks/docs/content/knowledge-base/Support/Support-Offerings/Cumulus-Linux-Release-Versioning-and-Support-Policy.md

 | 4.y.z (Spectrum based switches) | N/A     | December 2022     |
 | 4.3.z (Broadcom based switches) | N/A     | December 2025     |

-- The 4.y.z release will not have an ESR version.
-NVIDIA recommends that you run the latest 4.3.z release on Broadcom switches and the 4.4.z release on Spectrum switches.
+- The Cumulus Linux 4.y.z release will not have an ESR version.
+NVIDIA recommends that you run the latest Cumulus Linux 4.3.z release on Broadcom switches and the Cumulus Linux 4.4.z release on Spectrum switches.
 - Cumulus Linux 4.y.z through 4.3.z is in maintenance mode; no new features are planned.

 ### Cumulus Linux 3.y.z